 Tip #2.
 Integrate your accounting and payment software

-An invoice management system in your job management software is made even more powerful when it’s linked with your accounting and payment solutions.
+An invoice management system in your job management software is made even more powerful when it’s linked with your accounting software and payment solutions.

 Xero is just one of many accounting tools that integrate with Commusoft.
 But as we mentioned at the start of the article, connecting Xero (or any other compatible accounting package) means that you’re undoubtedly going to benefit because they communicate data automatically.